 A getter material is designed to react with the gas species present, thus creating a chemical reaction.
 Typical gases present in vacuum systems are carbon monoxide (CO), carbon dioxide (CO2), nitrogen (N2), hydrogen (H2), and water vapor (H2O).
 Most metal surfaces have a protective oxide on them, which under vacuum and at high temperature must dissolve and diffuse into the getter material before it can be effective.
 Thus a getter material must also have the ability to allow diffusion of contaminating gases once they have been absorbed.

 Getters bind gases on their surfaces.
 Thus, the greater the surface area, or the more porous the material, the better it will perform.
-In some cases getters can be reused provided a bake-out process is employed (typically performed in vacuum) so as to unbind the absorbed gas species.
+In some cases getters can be reused provided a bake-out process is employed (typically performed in a vacuum) so as to unbind the absorbed gas species.
 Certain types of surfaces (e.g. nitrides) require diffusion rather than extraction of the gas to return the surface to a useful condition.

 For most heat-treating applications, stainless steels and metals in Group IV of the periodic table (titanium, zirconium, hafnium) are particularly well suited as getter materials.
 For more sophisticated applications, tantalum, niobium, thorium and many other materials have been successfully used.